Economic Recommender Systems -- A Systematic Review: Technical Approaches

 \subsection{Long-Term Value Sustainability Methods}

 It is very important for organizations to grow sustainably over time \cite{lumpkin_long-term_2010, rauch_effects_2005}.
-Accordingly, a number of studies in the literature \cite{hosanagar_recommended_2008, iwata_recommendation_2008, pei_value-aware_2019} {propose} recommendation algorithms that consider temporal dynamics to optimize long-term business value. {Many of them rely on the \textit{Customer Lifetime Value} (\textit{CLV}) \cite{blattberg_customer_2009, bhaduri_customer_2016} and other related conceptual models (e.g., \textit{Recency Frequency Monetary} - \textit{RFM}) from the business literature.
-CLV represents the expected business value of all future cash flows attributed to a specific customer discounted to the present time.}
+Accordingly, a number of studies in the literature \cite{hosanagar_recommended_2008, iwata_recommendation_2008, pei_value-aware_2019} propose recommendation algorithms that consider temporal dynamics to optimize long-term business value.
+Many of them rely on the \textit{Customer Lifetime Value} (\textit{CLV}) \cite{blattberg_customer_2009, bhaduri_customer_2016} and other related conceptual models (e.g., \textit{Recency Frequency Monetary} - \textit{RFM}) from the business literature.
+CLV represents the expected business value of all future cash flows attributed to a specific customer discounted to the present time.

-{Similarly to what is found for bundling methods (in Section~\ref{sec:bundling}), some RSs studies propose to exploit CLV to optimize long-term profit \cite{pei_value-aware_2019, iwata_recommendation_2008} while others exploit it solely to optimize relevance\footnote{{Typically, RSs that rely on CLV-related models to optimize relevance \cite{liu_integrating_2005, liu_hybrid_2005, shih_hybrid_2005, shih_product_2008, tabaei_using_2012, park_effective_2015, wang_recommender_2009, pandey_customer_2021, blattberg_customer_2009} follow a common workflow.
+Similarly to what is found for bundling methods (in Section~\ref{sec:bundling}), some RSs studies propose to exploit CLV to optimize long-term profit \cite{pei_value-aware_2019, iwata_recommendation_2008} while others exploit it solely to optimize relevance\footnote{Typically, RSs that rely on CLV-related models to optimize relevance \cite{liu_integrating_2005, liu_hybrid_2005, shih_hybrid_2005, shih_product_2008, tabaei_using_2012, park_effective_2015, wang_recommender_2009, pandey_customer_2021, blattberg_customer_2009} follow a common workflow.
 Algorithms first group users into similar customer value segments.
-Then they generate recommendations through association rules or collaborative filtering leveraging this additional information.}} \cite{shih_product_2008, tabaei_using_2012}.
+Then they generate recommendations through association rules or collaborative filtering leveraging this additional information.} \cite{shih_product_2008, tabaei_using_2012}.
 In this review, we focus only on algorithms that aim to optimize long-term business KPIs.
 Below we give some insights on how these methods work by discussing a few selected articles.
-In particular, we first discuss in- and post-processing methods based on supervised learning and then we delve into recent algorithms based on reinforcement learning.}
+In particular, we first discuss in- and post-processing methods based on supervised learning and then we delve into recent algorithms based on reinforcement learning\footnote{Much work has been carried out in the field of reinforcement learning based RSs \cite{afsar_reinforcement_2022}.
+However, the majority of these papers, e.g., \cite{liu2021top, liu2020top}, are not the subject of our analysis, as they do not focus on optimizing business KPIs.}.